DOUARA/hack-jack/07- Virtual Machine - Program Control/README.md

 - Function call and return
 - Branching, includes conditional and unconditional commands

-For more information about the theory and implemntation, refer to the notes that accompanies the project

 ## Project
-the project is composed of the same modules explained on the previous project
+The project is composed of the same modules explained on the previous project